Worcester County OUI Attorney

 - Loss of driver's license for up to 1 year

-When is an OUI a Felony?
+When is an OUI a Felony in Massachusetts?

 A third offense of OUI is a felony.
 Multiple violations can increase the time limits on these penalties.